-This is simple example where mathematics is used in communication systems.
+This is an example where mathematics is used in communication systems.

-2 - Use the slider to set parameter m to zero, there is no modulation.
+2 - Set parameter m to zero, there is no modulation.
 Explain the graph obtained.

-3 - Use the slider to set parameter m to 1.
+3 - Set parameter m to 1.
 Explain the graph obtained.

-4 - Use the slider to set parameter m to values larger than 1.
+4 - Set parameter m to values larger than 1.
 Explain the graph obtained.